mozilla/application-services/docs/android-faqs.md

-As a last resort, you can make hand-written bindings from Rust to Kotlin, essentially manually performing the steps that UniFFI tries to automate for you:
+As a last resort, you can make hand-written bindings from Rust to Kotlin, essentially manually performing the steps that UniFFI tries to automate for you: flatten your Rust API into a bunch of `pub extern "C"` functions, then use [JNA](https://github.com/java-native-access/jna) to call them from Kotlin.
+The details of how to do that are well beyond the scope of this document.

-* Expose some `pub extern "C"` functions from your Rust code.
-Use the [ffi_support](https://docs.rs/ffi-support/0.1.3/ffi_support/) crate to help make this easier, and consult the crate's documentation for tips and gotchas.
-* Write some low-level Kotlin bindings for the exposed functions, using [JNA](https://github.com/java-native-access/jna) to load the compiled rust code via shared library.
-Our [android support package](../components/support/android) has some helpers to make this easier.
-* Write some higher-level Kotlin code that wraps those bindings in a nice safe ergonomic Kotlin API, trying to mirror the structure of the original Rust code as much as possible.

 ### How should I name the package?